NovaLynxie/Wilderwoods-Official/.github/ISSUE_TEMPLATE/💭feature-request-or-enhancement.md

 ---
-name: Feature Request or Enhancement
+name: "\U0001F4ADFeature Request or Enhancement"
 about: Got an idea to improve the experience?
 Let us know!
 title: "[ Feature ] <TITLE>"
 labels: enhancement